clan-lol/clan-core/docs/admins/migrate.md

 Create a directory where you put **all machine specific configs** like the `configuration.nix` or `hardware-configuration.nix`

-> Following this structure will allow you nicely organize all your different machines and allows the cLan-CLI to automatically detect and manage your machines.
+> Following this structure will allow you nicely organize all your different machines and allows the Clan-CLI to automatically detect and manage your machines.

 ```bash
 mkdir -p machines/jons-desktop
 ```

-> In this case `jons-desktop` is the hostname of the machine you want to manage with cLan.
+> In this case `jons-desktop` is the hostname of the machine you want to manage with Clan.

 Move your `configuration.nix` and included files into `machines/jons-desktop`